amchagas/kerko/README.md

 # Get help about the sync command:
 flask kerko sync --help

-# Clean the cache (the next sync will perform a full update from Zotero, but
+# Delete the cache (the next sync will perform a full update from Zotero, but
 # it will not re-download all file attachments).
 flask kerko clean cache

-# Clean just the search index.
+# Delete just the search index.
 flask kerko clean index

 # Synchronize just the search index.